 No one can visit Barcelona, Catalonia’s biggest city, without noticing the huge influence of the artist Antoni Gaudí.
 The Catalan architect was born in the town of Reus in 1852 and became one of the most famous practitioners of Catalan Modernism.
-His modernistic structures pepper the skyline, from the iconic and as yet unfinished Sagrada Familia and the mosaic masterpiece of Parc Güell to La Pedrera, Gaudí’s dreamy vision come to life.
+His structures pepper the skyline, from the iconic and as yet unfinished Sagrada Família and the mosaic masterpiece of Parc Güell to La Pedrera, Gaudí’s dreamy vision come to life.

-Last but not least, Catalonia was the first Spanish mainland province to officially ban bullfighting.
+Last but not least, Catalonia was the first Spanish mainland province to ban bullfighting.
 The Catalan Parliament voted on the ban in 2010 and the law was implemented in 2012.
 However, the Spanish Constitutional Court overturned the ban in 2015, claiming that it went again the Spanish constitution and that an autonomous province did not have the right to ban bullfighting outright.
-This has since become another highly contentious aspect of local politics and another point of antagonism with the Spanish federal government.
+This has since become another highly contentious aspect of local politics and another point of antagonism between Catalonia and the Spanish federal government.

 This article is an updated version of an article by Jessica Jones.